RomanPilyushin/Mind/templates/toefl/Speaking 3 Integrated Read Listen.md

 **Question Three Template (General to Specific)**

-- The reading discusses the phenomenon of......
+- The reading discusses the phenomenon of

-- From the article we learn that..... ./It is stated in the article that......
+- According to the article

-- The professor illustrates it by giving the examples.
+- In the lecture, the professor elaborates on

-- In the first example he says that...... .
+- He mentions that

-- In the second example he says that ...... .
+- The professor also highlights

-- Therefore, this example illustrates the...... .
+- This distinction/similarity has helped